Understanding the Need for Content Quality Management

 by Diane Wieland

-Efficient management of content quality is a major concern for technical writing groups.
+Efficient content quality management should be a major concern for technical writing groups.
 This interview discusses how content quality management systems are used to increase the efficiency of tech pubs groups and gives specific examples of tools used for content quality management.

 An interview between Diane Wieland, a technology writer in Indianapolis, and Scott Abel, publisher,The Content Wrangler.